 What Is Whey?

-The liquid you strain off your yogurt is called whey—and it’s full of protein and nutrients!
+The liquid you strain off your yogurt is called whey, and it’s rich in protein and nutrients.
 Don’t toss it!
 You can use whey in smoothies, soups, bread dough, or even as a boost in pancake or muffin batter.
 It’s a great way to cut waste and add nutrition.

 Store yogurt in an airtight storage container and refrigerate for up to 10 days.
-I like using a glass jar, or container.
+I like using a glass jar or a container.
 Eliza says 6, but I ate mine up to day 12, and it was fine, but I am a risk-taker that way!

 The difference?
 Once it sets, it’s strained to remove extra liquid (called whey).
 This extra step makes the yogurt thicker, creamier, and higher in protein.
 That’s also why it takes more milk to make and costs a bit more at the store!

-Now if you prefer your yogurt a bit sweeter, stir in a scant โ – ยผ cup of raw, local honey, try and buy local honey as it has amazing health & allergy benefits for you.
-But be sure to taste it first, you’ll be surprised how much more mild it is than store-bought yogurts.
+- If you prefer your yogurt a bit sweeter, stir in a scant ⅛ – ¼ cup of raw, local honey, try and buy local honey as it has amazing health & allergy benefits for you.
+But be sure to taste it first, you’ll be surprised how much milder it is than store-bought yogurts.

-Want to make Copycat Noosa Vanilla Bean Yogurt?
-Stir in 1 teaspoon of vanilla bean paste along with the honey, until smooth and combined.
-Return to refrigerator.
+- Want to make Copycat Noosa Vanilla Bean Yogurt?
+Stir in 1 teaspoon of vanilla bean paste along with the honey until smooth and combined.
+Return to the refrigerator.

 Instant Pot Yogurt: Use the “Yogurt” function to heat the milk to 180ºF, then cool to 110ºF.
 Whisk in your yogurt starter, seal the lid, and incubate using the “Yogurt” setting for 8–12 hours.
 Chill, then strain if making Greek-style yogurt.

 Slow Cooker Yogurt: Heat milk in the slow cooker on low for 2–3 hours until it reaches 180ºF.
 Turn off, let cool to 110ºF, then stir in the starter.
-Wrap in towels and let sit (slow cooker off) for 8–12 hours.
+Wrap in towels and let sit (with the slow cooker off) for 8–12 hours.
 Chill, then strain if desired.

 Yogurt Maker Yogurt: Heat milk on the stove to 180ºF, cool to 110ºF, then stir in the starter.
-Pour into yogurt maker containers and incubate according to the manufacturer’s instructions (usually 8–12 hours).
+Pour the mixture into yogurt maker containers and incubate according to the manufacturer’s instructions (typically 8–12 hours).
 Chill and strain if making Greek yogurt.

 - The obvious would be in a yogurt parfait.